Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 IV.
 Hard Drive Requirements for Minecraft Build

-For budget Minecraft builds, a normal spinning Hard Disk Drives should more than suffice.
+For budget Minecraft builds, normal spinning Hard Disk Drives should more than suffice.
 However, Minecraft recommends installing an SSD over an HDD.
 Again, they haven’t specified which type of SSD.

-There are basically two types of SSDs i.e SATA and NVMe SSDs.
+There are basically two types of SSDs, i.e., SATA and NVMe SSDs.
 They are also differentiated by the generation they belong to.

-So for instance SATA SSDs are the slowest, they rely on the SATA 3 protocol and have read speeds of about 550 MB/s.
+So, for instance, SATA SSDs are the slowest; they rely on the SATA 3 protocol and have read speeds of about 550 MB/s.
 NVMe SSDs, on the other hand, utilize the PCIe interface.

 3rd Gen NVMe SSDs have read speeds of about 3500 MB/s.
-4th Gen NVMe SSDs can reach read speeds of upto 7000 MB/s (average of 5500 MB/s).
+4th Gen NVMe SSDs can reach read speeds of up to 7000 MB/s (average of 5500 MB/s).

-Storage Type
+Storage Type Read Speeds

 Hard Disk Drive 200 MB/s